meatball133/crystal/exercises/concept-wip/lasagna/.docs/introduction.md

 ## Getting Started

-Since Crystal is a compiled language, so will every variable or method argument be assigned a type in compile time.
+Crystal is a compiled language, thereby will every variable or method argument be assigned a type in compile time.
 The compiler is capable of inferring the type of a variable or method argument.
-Although some cases it is necessary to specify.
+Although some cases it is necessary to specify the type.
-That will be explained in later concepts.
+The cases will be explained in later concepts.

 ### Variables